tessG/tessg.github.io/_posts/2022-07-07-ek-decoded.md

  </li>

    <li>
 <strong>Stills of errors</strong> :
       As I work errors occur, yielding compositions, that are simultaneously surprising, beautiful and telling in their departure from the divine response.
+The pair become juxtapositions to Truth and Lie.
 I consider these as complementary output and works in their own right.
                             </li>
  <table>
   <tr>